This post is also available in:

 Usually, a court appearance is not required, unless the sitting judge mandates it.
 However, if possible, it’s a good idea to make a court appearance, as it demonstrates your commitment to this matter and your desire to resolve it.

-If you’ve had a criminal charge or conviction that you don’t want people to know about, call the legal team at Panella Law Firm for a free consultation.
+If you’ve had a criminal charge or conviction that you don’t want people to know about, call the criminal defense lawyer of our legal team at Panella Law Firm for a free consultation.
 We can explain your rights and what steps you can take to seal or expunge that record, keeping it hidden from employers and others doing a background check.

 Don’t risk a past mistake from causing you to lose a job, a loan or a relationship.
 Protect yourself by contacting Panella Law Firm at (407) 233-1822 today.